lmmmabie/P2---Tournament-Results/README.md

 tournament_test.py by Udacity.

-tournament.py and tournament.sql was created by Lee Mabie with heavy contributions from public sources and the Udacity Nanodegree community forums.
+tournament.py and tournament.sql was created by Lee Mabie with heavy contributions from public sources, Github (including work done by Mayer5) and the Udacity Nanodegree community forums.